xenharmonic-devs/sonic-weave/documentation/dsl.md

 The same goes for cents: `200. + 200.` equals `400.` as expected.

-Let's see what happens when we add two whole tones together in just intonation `9/8 + 9/8` is `(9 + 9)/8` is `18/8` is `9/4`, an interval larger than the octave `8/4`!
+Let's see what happens when we add two whole-tones together in just intonation `9/8 + 9/8` equals `(9 + 9)/8` or `18/8` i.e. `9/4`, an interval larger than the octave `8/4`!
 How unexpected!
 On the other hand it would be weirder if addition of fractions didn't follow the usual rules of mathematics.

 The difference of what the operator `+` means is indicated by the *domain* of the interval.
 Steps of equal temperaments and cents are *logarithmic* quantities so their underlying frequency ratios multiply together: `200. + 200.` actually means around `1.122e * 1.122e` ≈ `1.26e` under the hood.

 On the other hand fractions like `9/8` are in the *linear* domain.
-The musically correct way of combining them is multiplication so `9/8 * 9/8` equal to `81/64` is the (Pythagorean) major third we expect from stacking two whole tones.
+The musically correct way of combining them is multiplication so `9/8 * 9/8` equal to `81/64` is the (Pythagorean) major third we expect from stacking two whole-tones.

 Relative FJS intervals can be especially confusing because they represent fractions but add like cents do.
-Our whole tone stack becomes `M2 + M2` equal to `M3`.
+Our whole-tone stack becomes `M2 + M2` equal to `M3`.
 This is notationally expected even if obscured by the ordinal nature of traditional Western music notation.
 Remember that the perfect unison `P1` represents no change and `P1 + P1` is equal to `P1` i.e. 1st + 1st = 1st.
-Therefore 2nd + 2nd must be (2+2-1)rd = 3rd.
+Therefore 2nd + 2nd must be a (2+2-1)rd = 3rd.

 For the most part you cannot combine intervals across domains so `9/8 + M2` is not a valid operation.
 Use tildes (`~`) to always operate as if in the linear domain.
 E.g. `9/8 ~* M2` is a valid expression and evaluates to `81/64` while `9/8 *~ M2` evaluates to `M3`.
 The direction of the "wing" determines which domain and formatting to prefer.